hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

 ### Breaking Changes
 - New `EXECUTION_HALTED` error returned if there is an error executing or simulating a transaction, with the reason for execution being halted.
 Replaces the generic `INTERNAL_ERROR` return code in certain cases which some applications may be checking for [#6343](https://github.com/hyperledger/besu/pull/6343)
 - The Besu Docker images with `openjdk-latest` tags since 23.10.3 were incorrectly using UID 1001 instead of 1000 for the container's `besu` user.
 The user now uses 1000 again.
-Containers created from or migrated to images using UID 1001 will need to chown their persistent database files to UID 1000 [#6360](https://github.com/hyperledger/besu/pull/6360)
+Containers created from or migrated to images using UID 1001 will need to chown their persistent database files to UID 1000 [#6360](https://github.com/hyperledger/besu/pull/6360) - thanks @h4l
 - The deprecated `--privacy-onchain-groups-enabled` option has now been removed.
 Use the `--privacy-flexible-groups-enabled` option instead. [#6411](https://github.com/hyperledger/besu/pull/6411)
 - The time that can be spent selecting transactions during block creation is not capped at 5 seconds for PoS and PoW networks, and for PoA networks, at 75% of the block period specified in the genesis, this to prevent possible DoS in case a single transaction is taking too long to execute, and to have a stable block production rate, but it could be a breaking change if an existing network used to have transactions that takes more time to executed that the newly introduced limit, if it is mandatory for these network to keep processing these long processing transaction, then the default value of `block-txs-selection-max-time` or `poa-block-txs-selection-max-time` needs to be tuned accordingly. [#6423](https://github.com/hyperledger/besu/pull/6423)